 And what to expect on Harry and Meghan's big day.

-Herewith, we’ve provided a full list of facts about royal weddings from the Victoria era until now.
+Herewith, we’ve provided a full list of royal wedding facts from the Victoria era until now.
 So dust off your finest tea kettle, don your ugliest hat, and enjoy this fascinating trip through history.
-And for more great royal engagement coverage, here are 10 Things We Already Know about Harry and Meghan’s Wedding.

 Royals basically invented the white wedding dress

 Here’s an interesting piece of royal wedding trivia: Queen Victoria, who married Prince Albert in 1840, first popularized the tradition of wearing a white wedding dress.

 Victoria and Albert’s wedding cake was the first to be decorated with figures of the bride and groom on top.
 The two-tier cake was nine feet in diameter and weighed 300 lbs.

 Royals have always drawn a big crowd

 When Princess Elizabeth married Philip Mountbatten on November 20, 1947, the ceremony was broadcast over the radio to 200 million people.

 Even royalty had to make do with the best that they had

 Yet another interesting piece of royal wedding trivia: Elizabeth’s dress was designed by Norman Hartnell.
 She used ration stamps to buy the fabric.